 - Fractures of the proximal femur,

 - Avascular necrosis

 - These indications are appropriate according to the following classifications: step 1, 2, 3 of SOFCOT or type 1, 2A, 2B, 2C of Paprosky classification.

 - The use of ceramics appears to be particularly suited to young active patients (reduction in the degree of wear compared with conventional friction torque).

 - Several inflammatory degenerative joint diseases may lead to a pathological hip.
 Some of them are listed hereunder.
 However, this list is informative:

 - Rheumatoid arthritis,

 Contraindications for the Hype® cup are as follows:

-- Severe muscular, neurological or vascular deficiencies affecting the extremity concerned.
+- Severe muscular, neurological, or vascular deficiency affecting the concerned limb,

-- Bone destruction or loss, or poor bone quality likely to affect implant stability, severe osteoporosis, major deformity of the joint to be replaced, local bone tumours.
+- Bone degradation or bone loss, or poor bone quality likely to affect the stability of the implant,